HariPranav/Java/README.md

        $ javac file1.java -> generates the .class fike
        $ java file1 (send the args) 10
        $ the command line args are 10

+## Pointers vs References

+  C++ Note: Many people mistakenly believe that Java obect variables behave like C++ references.
+Butin C++ there are no null references, and references cannot be assigned.
+You should think of Java object variables as analolous to object pointers in C++.
+For example,
+    Date birthday; // Java
+is really the same as
+    Date* birthday // C++
+Once you make this association, everything falls into place.
+Of course, a Date* pointer isn't initialised until you initialise it with a call to new.
+The syntax is almost the same in C++ and Java.
+    Date* birthday = new Date(); // C++
+If you copy one variable to another, then both variables refer to the same date—they are pointers to the same object.
+The equivalent of the Java null reference is the C++ NULL pointer.
+All Java objects live on the heap.
+When an object contains another object variable, that variable still contains just a pointer to yet another heap object.
+In C++, pointers make you nervous because they are so error prone.
+It is easy to create bad pointers or to mess up memory management.
+In Java, these problems simply go away.
+If you use an unitialised pointer, the runtime system will reliably generate a runtime error instead of producing random results.
+You don't worry about memory management, because the garbage collector takes care of it.

+Java doesn’t have pointers; Java has references.
+Reference: A reference is a variable that refers to something else and can be used as an alias for that something else.
+Pointer: A pointer is a variable that stores a memory address, for the purpose of acting as an alias to what is stored at that address.
+So, a pointer is a reference, but a reference is not necessarily a pointer.
+Pointers are a particular implementation of the concept of a reference, and the term tends to be used only for languages that give you direct access to the memory address.

+Let’s discuss some keypoints about pointers and references in context of C/C++ and Java:

+    C/C++ allows pointer arithmetic but Java Pointers (References) not: The term “pointer” is strongly associated with the C/C++ concept of pointers, which are variables which store memory addresses and can be modified arithmetically to point to arbitrary addresses.
+    In Java, pointers only exist as an implementation detail for References.
+A copy of the reference is copied to the stack of a called function, pointing to the same object as the calling function and allowing you to manipulate that object.
+However you cannot change the object the calling function refers to.
+    Java doesn’t support pointer explicitly,  But java uses pointer implicitly: Java use pointers for manipulations of references but these pointers are not available for outside use.
+Any operations implicitly done by the language are actually NOT visible.
+    Pointers can do arithmetic, References can’t: Memory access via pointer arithmetic is fundamentally unsafe and for safe guarding, Java has a robust security model and disallows pointer arithmetic for this reason.
+Users cannot manipulate pointers no matter what may ever is the case.
+    Pointing objects: In C, we can add or subtract address of a pointer to point to things.
+In Java, a reference points to one thing only.
+You can make a variable hold a different reference, but such c manipulations to pointers are not possible.
+    References are strongly typed:  Type of a reference is much more strictly controlled in Java than the type of a pointer is in C. In C you can have an int* and cast it to a char* and just re-interpret the memory at that location.
+That re-interpretation doesn’t work in Java: you can only interpret the object at the other end of the reference as something that it already is (i.e. you can cast a Object reference to String reference only if the object pointed to is actually a String).
+    Manipulation of pointers can be dangerous:  On one hand, it can be good and flexible to have control over pointers by user but it may also prove to be dangerous.
+They may turn out to be big source of problems, because if used incorrectly they can easily break assumptions that your code is built around.
+And it’s pretty easy to use them incorrectly.